tylerpayne/mixnet/Readme.md

 	./tester
 ````

-Between tests be sure to run
+You can inspect the output from each Between tests be sure to run

 ````C
 root$ make clean